godotengine/godot-docs/tutorials/inputs/input_examples.rst

 Introduction
 ------------

-In this tutorial, you'll learn how to use Godot's :ref:`InputEvent <class_InputEvent>` system to capture player input.
+In this tutorial, you'll learn how to use Godot's :ref:`InputEvent <api:class_InputEvent>` system to capture player input.
 There are many different types of input your game may use - keyboard, gamepad, mouse, etc. - and many different ways to turn those inputs into actions in your game.
 This document will show you some